sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - use (index 42): Determines if the target software is a hard requirement or not to be installed before installing the tagged software component.
 Valid enumerations are: required, recommended, optional, which are defined in {{indexed-link-use}}.

-- $$link-extension: This CDDL socket can be used to extend the link-entry group model.
+- $$link-extension: This CDDL socket can be used to extend the link-entry map model.
 See {{model-extension}}.

 {: #model-software-meta}
-## The software-meta-entry Group
+## The software-meta-entry Map

-The CDDL for the software-meta-entry group follows:
+The CDDL for the software-meta-entry map follows:

 ~~~ CDDL
 software-meta-entry = {